Luketedwards/harmonize/README.md

 ## Profiles Pages
 ---
 ### User Bio Tabs
 At the top of each users profile page is a section which displays all the relevant information about the user.
-This includes their bio, instruments and genres played, their followers following stats, and their number of projects.
+This includes their bio, instruments and genres played, their followers/following stats, and their number of projects.
 The biographic section can be selected via the tabs on the collapsible container.

 ![Profile information](/static/readme-files/features/profile-min.png)

 ### Edit Profile Information
 By default the instruments and genres tabs are pre-populated with the information entered during the registration phase, but the bio by default displays a message prompting the user to write some information about themselves.
+Upon opening the 'edit profile' page, all of the users current details are automatically pre-populated into the form.
 All of these details can be altered by clicking the edit profile button, which allows the user to change all of the information added during sign-up, along with their bio.

 ![Edit Profile](/static/readme-files/features/edit-profile-min.png)